kellyannmcnamara01/bolier-wp/README.md

 - the trigger's aria-controls should match the pannel's id
 - the pannel's aria-labelledby should match the trigger's id

-Here is an example of the tooltip button (default file):
+Here is an example of the tooltip button:
 ```html
 <span class="tooltip" style="background: khaki;">
 	<button id="tooltip-2-btn" class="tooltip__trigger tooltip__trigger--btn js--tooltip__trigger" aria-expanded="false" aria-controls="tooltip-id-2">Tooltip Btn</button>